dora-team/fourkeys/dashboard/README.md

 [Grafana](https://grafana.com) is an open source dashboard.
 The Four Keys project is using it to display the four key metrics.

 ## Current configuration
 You can see the configuration of the Grafana image in the `Dockerfile`.

+### Authentication
 Auth is currently disabled by default.
-Enable it by deleting or commenting out these lines:
+Learn more about [Grafana User Authentication](https://grafana.com/docs/grafana/latest/auth/).
+To require a login, delete or comment out these lines:

 ```
 ENV GF_AUTH_DISABLE_LOGIN_FORM "true"